Contributor: Roxann Penny. Lesson ID: 12899

 Thomas Edison was a great American inventor, innovator, and entrepreneur (business person).

 During his lifetime, he obtained a record number of patents for his inventions — over 1,093 patents!

 His most noted inventions include the phonograph, the Dictaphone, the storage battery, the incandescent light bulb, and one of the earliest motion picture cameras.
 However, of all his inventions, his most famous was undoubtedly the incandescent light bulb.

 Take a look at the following video presentation for a closer look at the life of Thomas Edison.
 As you watch Bio.com's Thomas Edison - Mini Biography, make note of the following questions:

-Next, before moving on to the Got It? section, take a few minutes to review some facts about Thomas Edison using the following interactive.
-After completing your review, talk with your parent or teacher and discuss what facts about Thomas Edison's life you find most interesting:
+Next, before moving on to the Got It? section, take a few minutes to review some facts about Thomas Edison using the following interactive: